DhanashriSaner/Kafka/README.md

 Kafka is a **Distributed** Message Streaming Platform that uses **Publish** and **Subscribe** mechanism to stream the records.<br>
 Kafka was originally developed by **LinkedIn** and later denoted to apache foundation.<br>
-Kafka is an**open-source.**
+Kafka is an **open-source.**

 ### What is Event Streaming?
-Event streaming is the practice of capturing data in real-time from event sources like databases, sensors, mobile devices, cloud services, and software applications in the form of streams of events
+Event streaming is the practice of capturing data in real-time from event sources like databases, sensors, mobile devices, cloud services, and software applications in the form of streams of events.

 ### What can I use event streaming for?
 1) To process payments and financial transactions in real-time, such as in stock exchanges, banks, and insurances.